instacart/formula/docs/input.md

-Input is a Kotlin data class used to pass data and message handlers to the Formula instance.
+Input is a Kotlin data class used to pass data and event callbacks to the Formula instance.
 Let's say we need to pass an item id to `ItemDetailFormula`.
 ```kotlin
 class ItemDetailFormula() : Formula<ItemDetailFormula.Input, ..., ...> {